 Whether it’s a 5k sponsored run, a bake sale or a charity dinner.
 Getting involved in charity events is a great way to come together with lots of other like-minded people.
 Being around other people wanting to make a difference is such a great atmosphere to be around.
 And regular meetings to help prepare for such events will structure and help reinforce your positive feelings.

 Another great way to give back is to donate to charity shops.
 You can either donate some of your old, unwanted belongings for them to sell to raise money; or you can buy some items from them and help them to reach their fundraising goals.

 Ask for donations for a special event

 Birthdays, wedding gifts and lots of other celebrations are a fantastic opportunity to ask friends and family to donate instead of buying you a gift.
-Often people spend so much on gifts that we don’t need, and so you could ask that they make a donation to your chosen charity and raise a significant amount of money that way for charity.
+Often people spend so much on gifts that we don’t need.
+So you could ask that they make a donation to your chosen charity.

 Whatever you decide to do, you will never regret raising money for a good cause.
 You never know how one of these causes – or another – may benefit you one day in the future; and this helps you to realise how important it is to keep raising vital funds.